hallatore/MeshBlend-docs/Getting started/Setup.md

 Now that the project is setup you can make a mesh blend.
 There are multiple ways to achieve this.

+For most meshes you want to use either the [Mesh Assets](#a-mesh-assets) or [Mesh Actors](#b-mesh-actors) approach.
+For landscape actor you need to use [Static ID](#c-static-blend-id-on-material).

+> [!NOTE]
+> If changing the blend has no effect, try clicking Refresh Actors in the toolbar.
+> <br>
+> If it's still not working, double check the following:
+> - The material is updated with the material function
+> - The BP_MeshBlend_Activator is in the level
+> - The earlier setup steps have been followed (r.AllowStaticLighting is 0)

 ### A - Mesh Assets

 > [!WARNING] VIDEO GUIDE